 Copy of deposit receipt.

-If you own more than 25% of a business:
+If you own more than 25% or more of a business:

 Corporate or partnership tax returns.

-Tax returns for the last three years (with schedules).
+Tax returns for the last two years (with schedules).

-Year-to-Date Profit and Loss Statement prepared by an accountant (If using this income for qualification purposes).
+Year-to-Date Profit and Loss Statement- Jumbo Loans (If using this income for qualification purposes).

 If you own rental property:

-Tax returns for the last two years and current rental agreements.
+Tax returns for the last full year and current rental agreements.

 If you are retired: